Andelad/project-content-vault/docs/core/App Logic.md

 ### 8. Work Slot
 **What it is:**
-A time block when you're available to work.
-These are concrete schedule entries stored in the database.
+A time block when you're available to work on a specific day of the week (e.g., "Every Monday 9am-5pm").
+Work slots define your weekly work schedule and recur by their nature.

 **Essential Properties:**
 - Start time (e.g., 9:00 AM)
 - End time (e.g., 5:00 PM)
-- Day of week (Monday, Tuesday, etc.) OR specific date
+- Day of week (Monday, Tuesday, Wednesday, etc.)
-- Recurring (boolean - is this a weekly recurring slot or a one-time override?)

 **Calculated Property:**
 - Duration (calculated from start/end) - this contributes to **work hours**

-**How Work Slots Work:**
-1. **Weekly Pattern**: User sets recurring slots (e.g., "Every Monday 9am-5pm")
-2. **Generates Instances**: System creates slot instances for each applicable date
-3. **Planner Overrides**: User can modify/delete individual instances without affecting the pattern
-4. **Apply to Future**: Changes can optionally update the recurring pattern for all future dates

 **Key Rules:**
-- Each work slot instance has a unique ID (database entity)
+- Work slots recur weekly (a Monday slot applies to ALL Mondays)
 - Work slots CANNOT cross midnight (must be within a single day)
 - A day with at least one work slot = a **working day**
 - Multiple slots can exist on the same day (e.g., morning + afternoon with lunch break)
 - Holidays override work slots (no capacity on holidays even if slots exist)
+- Specific dates can have overrides (different hours or no work for that occurrence only)
+- When modifying a recurring work slot, user can choose to update all future occurrences or just that specific date

 **Examples:**
-- Recurring slot: "Every Monday 9am-5pm" (8-hour duration, generates work hours)
+- "Every Monday 9am-5pm" (8-hour duration)
-- Recurring slot: "Every Friday 9am-1pm" (4-hour duration)
+- "Every Friday 9am-1pm" (4-hour duration)
-- One-time override: "December 30, 2025, 10am-2pm" (doesn't affect recurring pattern)
-- Split day: "Every Tuesday 9am-12pm" + "Every Tuesday 2pm-5pm" (6 work hours with lunch break)
+- "Every Tuesday 9am-12pm" + "Every Tuesday 2pm-5pm" (6 work hours with lunch break)
+- Override: "December 30, 2025, no work" (removes Monday slot for that specific date)
+- Override: "December 31, 2025, 10am-2pm" (changes Friday hours for that specific date)

 ---